Jolig/Live_FaceRecognition/README.md

           -orl_faces ---> Training and Testing images
           -FaceDetector.py ---> Starting point for the detection.
 It does face_detection, pose_Prediction and
                                 calls the extraction method for encodings.
-          -ImageClass ---> Used to encapsulate all the images atuff at one place
+          -ImageClass.py ---> Used to encapsulate all the images stuff at one place

   - encodings.py ---> Extracts encodings for each face detected